-- Spouses of Enrollees or any relative residents in the same household need their health coverage or automobile insurance coverage that provides PIP medical benefits.
+- Spouses of Enrollees or any relative residents in the same household need to have health coverage or automobile insurance coverage that provides PIP medical benefits.

-Medicare will pay for all approved services to enrollees that have an injury from an automobile accident and have no other available coverage.
+Medicare will pay for all approved services to enrollees who have an automobile accident injury and have no other available coverage.

 Medicare will not pay:

 - The enrollee will remain responsible for coinsurances, copayments, deductibles.

 - Medicare does not cover services, such as transportation to and from medical appointments, vehicle modifications, case management services, residential treatment programs, long-term and custodial care, and replacement services.

 Michigan Personal Injury Protection Choices